CouncilofLorien/counciloflorien.github.io/docs/cards/W/weariness-of-the-heart.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > ***Playable on a character.*** The prowess of a target character is modified by -1 until the end of the turn.
+> > ***Playable on a character.*** The prowess of target character is modified by -1 until the end of the turn.
 This use cannot be duplicated on a given character. <br>&ensp;Alternatively, target character makes a corruption check.
 > >
 > > {: .fs-3 }
 > > _“He wandered in loneliness, weeping a little for the hardness of the world...”_ ***---&#65279;LotRI***